N) Provisions, contingent liabilities and contingent assets

 (ii) Defined benefit plan:

 The Company makes annual contribution to a gratuity fund administered by trustees and managed by Life Insurance Corporation of India (LIC).
 Every employee is entitled to a benefit equivalent to fifteen days' salary last drawn for each completed year of service in line with the Payment of Gratuity Act, 1972.
-The same is payable at the time of separation from the Company or retirement, whichever is earlier.
+The same is payable at the time of separation from the Company, subject to a service period of 5 years, or retirement, whichever is earlier.

 The defined benefit plan exposes the Company to actuarial risks such as longevity risk, interest rate risk and market/ investment risk.